1. Can I get a quick divorce?

 9. Do I have to wait until after a divorce to reuse my maiden name?

-You are allowed to revert back to your maiden name before, during and after your divorce.
-For changing the name of children, both parents have to give consent.
+You're allowed to revert back to your maiden name before, during and after your divorce.
+For changing the name of children, it's more complex and obtaining legal advise is advised.

 10. Is it possible to get divorced without a lawyer?

 You can apply for divorce online and attend to the documents yourself.
-However, by seeking legal representation, you’re going to ensure your rights are represented.
+However, by seeking legal representation you’re going to ensure your rights are represented and save yourself a lot of headache.
+Richardson Murray offer a free consultation so you can see if the legal route is right for you.

 11. If I got married overseas, can I get a divorce in Australia?

 If you live in Australia, are a citizen or resident then you can apply for divorce in this country.
-You’ll need a copy of your marriage certificate and if it’s not in English, there’s some additional documentation you need to provide.
+You’ll need a copy of your marriage certificate and if it’s not in English, you need to file a translation of it and an affidavit from the translator.